ajeyln/deutsch_lernen/readme.md

 Folder Name | Description
 ----------|--------------
-*lesen* |reading materials
-*hören* | listening materials
 *sprechen* | speaking materials
 *schreiben* | writing specific materials

-B1 folder contains commerical materials *B1- So geht's noch besser*, for which I do not contain any ownership.
 There are also commerically available materials from Language Pantehon, for which I do not contain any ownership.

 ## Key Take-aways